 The Programme was spread across at least 44 sites in 12 regions.
 Although, regional activities were sub-contracted to NGO IPs, a centralized and understaffed PCU was not well positioned to actively monitor and guide the activities.
 It would be important to consider low-cost decentralized management models, e.g. regional-level coordinators who are ministry staff assigned by MET or other partnering ministries.

 In addition to the funding from GEF, the GoN provided co-financing through the SLM related activities of the nine government ministries.
-Although, the GEF funding has been closely tracked, the co-financing from the ministries is an approximation made by the PCU against annual expenditures by the respective ministry.
+Although the GEF funding has been closely tracked, the co-financing from the ministries is an approximation made by the PCU against annual expenditures by the respective ministry.
 To ensure active involvement and ownership of ministries, it is recommended that future contracting modalities with partner ministries require ministries to track these expenditures for annual presentations at venues such as the PSC meetings.

 In addition, the communities across the 44 sites contributed to SLM activities in kind.
 There is a need to track such contributions in future Programme , as these can be a reflection of the local commitment.